Akash-Manikandan/akash-portfolio/README.md

 Thank you for visiting my portfolio!
 Feel free to explore and get in touch if you have any questions or opportunities.

-❤️ Thanks to React, Next.js, Tailwind and shadcn team ❤️
+❤️ Thanks to React, Next.js, Tailwind, shadcn, Prisma and Vercel team ❤️